sonrisa07/train-with-datasets/README.md

 ## 🧐 About <a name = "about"></a>
 During I learn deep learning, I am about to record the datasets which I will have encountered.

-Simultaneously, I will train and test the datasets by various suitable models I will have learned and add some comments in some crucial places.
+Simultaneously, I will train and test the datasets by various suitable models as much as possible.
+I will have learned and add some comments in some crucial places.

 ## 🏁 Getting Started <a name = "getting_started"></a>